 Our department is quite unique.
 We have a rich history, yet we are always looking towards the future.
 We are a tight-knit community, yet we have regional, national, and global reach.
 Our faculty, staff and students are diverse, and we are working towards making architectural education and profession inclusive and equitable.

-I leave you with an open invitation to learn about our program, to contact us with your questions, and more than welcomed to drop by for a visit.
+This is an open invitation to learn more about our program, to contact us with your questions, and more than welcomed to drop by for a visit.
 Through our future students, we hope to continue our well established tradition in graduating the bright architects of the future.

 What is Industrial Engineering?

-Management, (2) M. Sc. in Industrial engineering/Design and
+(2) M. Sc. in Industrial engineering/Design and Manufacturing

 Industrial Engineering Department